Make Safety a Priority

 - Be wary of currents at the north tip of Weise Island and on the east side of the Urey Island chain A line of buoys limits access to the Holtwood dam and its 55-foot spillway

 - Boating is prohibited south (downstream) of the buoys

 - Below the dam, boating is restricted downstream to the Norman Wood Bridge

 For portage assistance at Holtwood Dam, a minimum of 24 hours notice is required.
-Please call 717-284-4101 in advance to make portage arrangements with the plant.
+Please call 508-251-7744 to coordinate.

 NOTE: Portage access at Holtwood is on the East Shore (river left) upstream of the dam.
 For safety reasons, please do not cross the buoy line that leads up to the portage take-out area.
 A phone is located at the boat ramp to contact the plant upon arrival.

 Lake Aldred abounds in walleyes, bass, catfish, panfish and muskellunge.

 The Holtwood dam’s tailrace – where river water leaves the power plant – is a favorite fishing site and features a handicap-accessible fishing pier.

 One of the most well-preserved locks of the old Susquehanna and Tidewater Canal

 - Built between 1836 and 1839 for commerce